 The Year 1 students took action and made their own cleaning products from everyday kitchen ingredients and then tested them out in the Y4 classrooms.

-What is an Energy Monitor?
+What is a Year 5 Energy Monitor?

 Energy monitors are people who collect data from different classes about how much energy we’re using.

 If we collect this data we can show the school how much energy we are using and we hope they will stop using that much energy by switching things off.